 I have some beautiful ladies (and men!) scheduled to start this deep work/play this upcoming Sunday (yes, two days from now).
 Want to join in?

-Grab the Workbook and get ready to dive into the magic.
+Grab the course and workbook and get ready to dive into the magic.
 Talk to you soon.

-I went to an alarmingly deep, intense yoga class with my teacher two days ago.
-Everyone felt it; I know this because he said something he’s never said before toward the end, which was: “Seven more minutes of class, guys.”
+I went to an intense yoga class with my teacher two days ago.
+Everyone felt it; I know this because he said toward the end: “Seven more minutes of class, guys.”
 And everyone laughed.
 Because damn, we were all wondering.

-In the beginning of class, he shared with us something that resonated with him via his teacher, Erich Schiffmann.
-It was:
+In the beginning of class, he shared with us something that resonated with him via one of his teachers, Erich Schiffmann:

 It danced over my skin when he said it.